intaxwashere/intaxwashere.github.io/_posts/2022-10-20-blueprint-performance.md

 and sadly there are many projects following those advices, especially the ones implement 100% Blueprints without any C++ code.
 So over the time I ended up developing a motivation to research how Blueprints works behind the scenes, and decided to write an article about it.
 So today we are going to go through those common myths and explain why they are incorrect, and analyze *actual* problems of Blueprint system. 😎

-But before going through myths, let's examine how Blueprint virtual machine actually works behind the scenes, so we can reason logic behind it.
+But before going through myths, let's examine how Blueprints virtual machine actually works behind the scenes, so we can reason logic behind it.

 # Understanding the infastracture of Blueprint system.